alcantarar/UWM_GitHub_Workshop/Tutorial_Instructions/breakout_1.md

 # Part 2: Undoing Changes with Version Control

 It appears that one of your reviewers may have a Marquette graduate.
-After a conversation with conference organizers, you decide to undo the reviewer's changes and submit the original figure.
-In this example, you would likely have a copy of the figure to re-submit, but undoing changes with version control is most beneficial when many changes have been made to several files over a long period of time.
+After a conversation with conference organizers, you decide to ignore that reviewer's comments and submit the original figure.
+In this particular example, you would likely still have a copy of the original figure to re-submit, but undoing changes with version control is most beneficial when many changes have been made to many files over a long period of time.
 Any change can be undone with proper version control.

 ## Undoing changes
 It should be noted that there are **many** ways to undo changes with Git and GitHub.
 The following resources can help